HamzahAhmad2000/resume-selector/backend/README.md

 # Backend Service

 Flask API providing resume ingestion, feature extraction, ranking, and online preference learning.
 The service persists to SQLite and exposes REST endpoints under port 8000.
+The codebase is organised into a modular package (`backend/server`) with blueprints (`routes/`), domain services (`services/`), shared utilities (`utils/`), and an explicit application factory (`create_app`).

 ## Quickstart